dependabot/dependabot-core/README.md

 The ecosystem parameter is the top-level directory name of the ecosystem in this project.

-If you're running the amd64 architecture, you have the option to pull the image instead of building it directly:
+If you're running the amd64 architecture, you have the option to pull the updater image instead of building it from scratch:

 ```shell
 $ docker pull ghcr.io/dependabot/dependabot-updater-gomod